AgiFlow/agiflow-sdks/docs/architecture.md

 - Expose RESTful APIs for frontend interaction with Open API documentation.
 - Handle business logic and data validation.
 - Produce messages to Kafka for worker processing.
-- Consume messages from Kafka for real-time updates and notifications.
+- Webhooks for real-time updates and notifications.

 **Key Features**:
 - User Authorization is based on [Casbin](https://casbin.org/docs/get-started), make it easier to extend and customise Role-base Access Control (RBAC).